If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-- If for any reason the upgrade is interrupted (e.g: power outages, network disconnect) and the process can't continue, you could be left with a broken system (that depends on where the process stopped of course).
+- If, for any reason, the upgrade is interrupted (e.g. power outages, network disconnect) and the process cannot continue, you could be left with a broken system (that depends on where the process stopped of course).

 - If you have multiple systems to upgrade, you use bandwidth each time, so it might be better to download an ISO image.

-Other possibility: Offline upgrade, aka traditional or DVD upgrade.
+Other possibility: Offline upgrade, a.k.a. traditional or DVD upgrade.
 For more information, read offline upgrade.
 This upgrade method is safer and more versatile.
 Unless you have a good reason to do otherwise, use the offline upgrade method.

 Be aware that, in principle, this upgrade process is considered “best effort” only.
 This means that due to some third-party packages and the myriad of possible configurations, it is possible for some combinations to cause failure upon upgrade.

 - All important data must be backed up prior to beginning the upgrade process.

 Making sure you are up to date

 The supported starting point is the last openSUSE release with all current updates applied.
 This does not include arbitrary openSUSE Build Service repositories you may have added.
 We recommend that you disable all OBS repositories first, perform the upgrade, then reenable them.
 The following steps show you how to update your openSUSE distribution to the current packages before upgrading to the next version.

-1. Check if the update repository already exists and is enabled.
+1. Check if the update repository already exists and is enabled and update before upgrading.

 Check if http://download.opensuse.org/update/leap/15.0/oss/ (for openSUSE Leap 15 or later, replace 15.0 with your version) exists in one of the URI column values, and Yes in column Enabled, like the example below,

 # | Alias | Name | Enabled | Refresh | URI ---+-----------------+-----------------+---------+---------+---------------------------------------------------- 1 | repo-update | repo-update | Yes | Yes | http://download.opensuse.org/update/leap/15.0/oss/

-If column Enabled says No, enable it by issuing this command,
+If the Enabled column says No, enable it by issuing the command